iwantmyname/blog/_posts/2014-10-28-moving-all-your-content-to-facebook.md

 layout: post
 date: 2014-10-28 07:30:32 +1200
 author: Chris
-title: Facebook is not a good place for your content
+title: Moving all your content to Facebook is a really bad idea

 ---